BootleggersROM/ExtraStuff/XDAThread_Code.md

 Here's some small answer to your questions or just answer to questions.

 [CODE]
 Q: Bootleggers?
 Why?
+What does that even mean?
-A: Because Bootleg is something not original, or a fake copy, so, we're not being so original here...
-That's why we're bootleggers.
+A: Bootleggers (on a context of toy bootlegs and related stuff) are the people who take an original idea or product and make their own version, obviously on a low-quality way.

 Q: What does the chinese/japanese thing means?
 I don't get it
 A: According to google (and take the meaning of this with a hundred quotation marks) it means home or family.
 We want you to use your phone and feel yourself comfortable, and like it, like you'll be at home.